Riesz continuity of the Atiyah-Singer Dirac operator under perturbations of local boundary conditions: Application to the Atiyah-Singer Dirac operator

 with $\norm{A_i}_\infty$ controlled by $\norm{\U - \iden}_\infty$.

 Our computations here are similar to those in \S3 of \cite{BMcR}, with the key observation being that the last term in Lemma \ref{Lem:Decomp1} cannot be used as $A_3$, since it would yield only a bound $\norm{A_3}_\infty \lesssim 1$ and not $\norm{A_3}_\infty \lesssim \norm{\U - \iden}_\infty$.
-Instead, an application of the product rule for derivatives as in Lemma \ref{Lem:Decomp2}.
+Instead, we proceed via an application of the product rule for derivatives as in Lemma \ref{Lem:Decomp2}.

 Throughout this subsection, unless otherwise stated, we fix an open set $\Omega \subset \interior{\cM}$ and let $\set{e_i}$ and $\set{\spin{e}_\alpha}$ be orthonormal frames for $\tanb\cM$ and $\Spinors\cM$ respectively inside $\Omega$.